What is Nature Photography?

 Every photography genre is different from the other.
 Hence for each and every one of them you need a specific set of equipment.
 And here is the list of equipment that you will need for Nature Photography.

 As we already discussed, you'll be needing a cropped sensor camera for your nature shoot.
 And not only because it can give you a magnification of 1.6x but also because these cameras are compact when compared to full-frame cameras and are easy to carry too.

 Everything about Nature Photography is spontaneous.
 So it is better to be fully prepared.
-And for that, you'll need a Wide Angle Lens (When you are close to the subject or want a wide field of view), Prime Lens (When you need a shallow depth of field to differentiate you subject form the background) and a Telephoto Lens (When you are far away from the subject)
+And for that, you'll need a Wide Angle Lens (When you are close to the subject or want a wide field of view), a Prime Lens (When you need a shallow depth of field to differentiate your subject form the background) and a Telephoto Lens (When you are far away from the subject)

 3. Bean Bag

 Nature Photography is all about trying out different angles and new perspectives.
 But sometimes, your tripods don't allow you to be too close to the ground.
 Hence you can use a bean bag to click all the images from the ground up.
 The low angle is pretty effective and almost works every time.